Virgin Coconut Oil (CO) is one of those products we would hate to be without, it has helped us so much.

 - When taken during pregnancy, it helps provide baby necessary fats for development.

-- I have read it can be used to treat vaginal yeast infections.
-Soaking a tampon in it and inserting the tampon for a few hours may be helpful.
+- CO can be used to treat vaginal yeast infections.
+Soaking a tampon in CO and inserting the tampon for a few hours may be helpful.